A Little Christmas Every Day

 Use holiday stocking caps for an Advent calendar clothesline.
 Sew a button to each cap and tie a numbered tag around it.

 Advent Activity Suggestion: Bake a batch of cookies as a family.

 Christmas Countdown Wreath

-Christmas classics into one project.
+Combine two Christmas classics into one project.
 Paint an 18-inch wooden wreath form white.
 Glue magnets to the form and to the bottoms of 24 small favor tins (approximately 2-1/4 inches in diameter).
 Cut 12 circles from solid-color scrapbooking papers to fit the tin lids.
 Adhere number stickers, 1 through 12, to the circles.
 Cut out 12 more circles from coordinating patterned papers.
 Adhere the paper circles to the 12 tin lids and fill the tins with treats or small gifts.
 Arrange the tins on the wreath form, alternating a numbered tin with a plain one.